Quality, elegance and sustainability combined in one fibre. With MANGOLA we are setting new standards for cotton.

 Wood-based fibers (TENCEL™ Lyocell) made from responsibly sourced, FSC-certified pulp from Europe and South Africa.
 Fiber is manufactured in Lenzing, Austria, in a closed-loop process.
 For our jersey fabrics, the fibers are then transported to Portugal, north of Porto.
 Here, a yarn is twisted, the distinctive interlock jersey is knitted and then the fabric is dyed and finished.
 From spinning to knitting to dyeing and finishing, everything is done under one roof and our fabric development partner is only 100km from our sewing workshop in São Tomé.

 For the knitwear, the fibers are spun into yarns with merino wool in Austria and then knitted in Lithuania.

 CERTIFIED PLASTIC FREE

-From the fabric to the washing label, the MANGOLA T-shirts consist exclusively of the highest quality cotton.
+From the fabric to the washing label, the LEGNA T-shirts consist exclusively of sustainable wood fibers.

 In 2019, our 1st generation LEGNA T-shirt was even recognized as the first certified plastic-free garment in the world (flustix.com).